ossf/tac/process/project-lifecycle.md

 The OpenSSF Sandbox is the entry point for early stage Projects and has four goals:

 * Encourage public visibility of experiments or other early work that can add value to the OpenSSF mission and build the ingredients of a successful Incubation level Project
-* Facilitate alignment with existing Working Groups or Projects if (and only if) this is desired
+* Facilitate alignment with existing SIGs or Projects if (and only if) this is desired
 * Nurture Projects (e.g. via OpenSSF Service Desk requests)
 * Remove possible legal and governance obstacles to adoption and contribution by ensuring all projects adhere to OpenSSF legal, code of conduct, and IP Policy requirements.